stephenrdoyle/ancient_trichuris/03_code/ancient_trichuris.workbook.md

 ```
 [Kraken MultiQC report](../04_analysis/kraken_multiqc_report.html)
 - the output shows most samples have a small degree of contamination based on hits in the kraken database
-- non have a lot of contamination, whcih is slightly surprising
+- non have a lot of contamination, which is slightly surprising
 - this alone doesnt explain the mismapping, althoguh, it simply may mean that the putative contaminant is not present in the kraken databased
 - could try
      - blasting some sequences